OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 A positive concept of human being is settled.
 Social awareness is sporadic individual, but not organization wide.

-The team creates IT-Security values in Schneider’s model using the topics of culture, collaboration, control and competency.
+The team creates IT-Security values---like good design, face-to-face meetings, motivated individuals, velocity---in Schneider’s model using the topics of culture, collaboration, control and competency.

-The Privacy Perception is described by empowerment of privacy awareness.
+The privacy perception is described by empowerment of privacy awareness.

 ##### ASSESSMENT
 * Does your organization have an open discussion about organizational deficiencies, human faults and intentional activities?
+- Do employees feel safe voicing their opinion about IT-Security?
+- Does the company encourage employees to take part in IT-Security discussions?
+- Are IT-Security goals communicated throughout the company?
-* Is diversity used in the organization?
+* Are diversity principles used in the organization?
+- Different communication settings, like workshops, online forums or open space?
+- Team members with different backgrounds
+- The organization embraces a positive concept of human being for every individuum.
+* Do employees consider security a high-priority issue?
+- Attend security workshops and open discussions at a regular basis
+- Do teams review their testing effectiveness, found vulnerabilities and the incident response plan?
+- Is there a privacy and IT-Security awareness throughout the team members?

+* Does the organization motivate towards an open discussion and therefore a positive concept of human being?
+G

 ##### RESULTS